nickh/dynashard/README.md

 ## TODO: add gotcha section, eg:

+ - many-to-many associations can only be used across shards in one direction, where the association target and the join table exist on the same database connection (else joins don't work.)
  - uniqueness validations should be scoped by whatever is sharding
  - ways to shoot yourself in the foot with non-sharding association owners of sharded models
+ - investigate proxy extend for association proxy